-DHEC is responsible for the management of South Carolina's beaches and the beach/dune system.
-Using historic shoreline and present-day profile information, DHEC designates a baseline and setback line along the coast.
-The baseline is typically placed at the crest of the primary sand dune (that is the dune immediately adjacent to the ocean) while the setback line is demarcated landward of the baseline.
+DHEC OCRM is responsible for the management of South Carolina's beaches and the beach/dune system.
+Using historical and present-day shoreline and beach profile information, DHEC OCRM designates a baseline and setback line along the coast.
+The baseline is typically placed at the crest of the primary oceanfront sand dune (that is the dune immediately adjacent to the ocean) while the setback line is demarcated landward of the baseline.
 The setback line's distance from the baseline varies along the coast.
-It is determined by the annual erosion rate in that particular area.
+It is determined by the calculated long-term annual erosion rate in that particular area.
 The minimum setback is 20 feet.
-The baseline and setback lines are revised every 8-10 years as required by the South Carolina Coastal Zone Management Act.
-DHEC most recently completed the review cycle for baseline and setback line positions in 2010.
+The baseline and setback lines are revised every 7-10 years as required by the South Carolina Coastal Zone Management Act.
+The next review cycle for baseline and setback line positions will begin in 2024.

-All construction seaward of the setback line requires an authorization or permit from DHEC-OCRM.
-Many activities are authorized by DHEC with General Permits.
-The 1990 Beachfront Management Act requires DHEC-OCRM to be notified of certain activities seaward of the setback line.
-Such activities include new construction, additions and renovation of habitable structures as well as construction and replacement of pools landward of baseline and erosion control device.
+All construction seaward of the setback line requires an authorization or permit from DHEC OCRM.
+The 1990 Beachfront Management Act requires DHEC OCRM to be notified of certain activities seaward of the setback line.
+Such activities that require notification include new construction, additions and renovation of habitable structures as well as construction and replacement of pools that are landward of both the baseline and an existing erosion control device.

 Beach Survey Packets & Jurisdictional Line Maps